VIDIUN/vidiun-player-js/docs/managing-tracks.md

 # Managing Tracks on the Player

-The Kaltura Player uses a comprehensive API to handle all kind of tracks, including video (bitrate), audio, and text (language) tracks.
+The Vidiun Player uses a comprehensive API to handle all kind of tracks, including video (bitrate), audio, and text (language) tracks.
 <br>This document shows how to use the API to managing player tracks.

 - [Tracks Availability](#tracks-availability)